Archive for the 'TV and Movies' Category

 John Cusack and DFW

 On Friday night, and in preparation for Where the Wild Things Are, I rewatched Spike Jonze’s first feature, Being John Malkovich.
-What struck me was not the film’s final childlike shots or how Christopher Walken and those expensive, “absurdly heavy” monster suits are anticipated by its puppet shows, but something else—namely how goddamn much John Cusack looked like David Foster Wallace.
+What struck me was not the film’s final childlike shots or how its puppet shows anticipate both Christopher Walken and those expensive, “absurdly heavy” monster suits, but something else—namely how goddamn much John Cusack looked like David Foster Wallace.

 In the film, Cusack plays a character named Craig Schwartz, and, to me, at least, he bears an uncanny resemblance to DFW circa Charlie Rose.
 I can’t find a good image of Cusack-as-Schwartz online, but you’ll have to trust me.
 Both men sport the same long, thick, unmanaged hair; the same weak, stubbly jaw; the same tight white shirt and skinny red tie; the same unhip round glasses; and even some of the same facial tics (especially once Cusack discovers “the portal”).

-Wallace recently got his own film treatment—for the titular sections of Brief Interviews with Hideous Men, directed and adapted by Office-ite John Krasinski—and, thanks to that, we can connect these dots.
-Krasinski to Dave Eggers (Away We Go), Eggers to Jonze (Where the Wild Things Are), Jonze to Cusack—and no Kevin Bacon needed![1]
+Wallace recently got his own film treatment—for the titular sections of Brief Interviews with Hideous Men, adapted and directed by Office-ite John Krasinski—and, thanks to it, we can connect these dots.
+Krasinski to Dave Eggers (Away We Go), Eggers to Jonze (Where the Wild Things Are), Jonze to Cusack—no Kevin Bacon needed![1]
 But I’m starting to sound far more glib than I felt after finishing Being John Malkovich.
 In fact, for me, the Wallace/Cusack effect quickly went from oddly creepy to kind of sad.
 But then I decided to rewatch that Rose interview, where guest and host meander through A Supposedly Fun Thing I’ll Never Do Again.
 Strangely, the real dead person cheered me up where the silly doppelganger got me down.
-And I think that’s because that lofi Wallace interview stands as a better piece of visual entertainment than Being John Malkovich or Where the Wild Things Are or just about anything else—and that’s because of what Wallace says.
+And I think that’s because the lo-fi Wallace interview stands as a better piece of visual entertainment than Being John Malkovich or Where the Wild Things Are or just about anything else—and that’s because of what Wallace says.

 ———————